Harsha30ywffb7/Js-interview-prep/README.md

 # callback Functions

-- what is call back functions?
+* what is call back functions?
-*   - a function is pass in a function are called call back functions.
+    - a function is pass in a function are called call back functions.
     - callbacks executed after the function is executed. only depends on that function.
     - These functions unlocked whole asynchronous world in a single threaded and synchronous javascript language.

-- How async works by callaback in sync js?
+* How async works by callaback in sync js?
-*    Ex - setTimeout (function (){
+    - setTimeout (function (){
                 console.log("async works")
             }, 5000);